Nanofus/novel.js/DOCUMENTATION.md

 ## Audio

-Sounds and music the novel uses are located in the `novel/sounds` folder, and they have to be defined in `novel.json`.
+Sounds and music the application uses are located in the `novel/sounds` folder, and they have to be defined in `novel.json`.
 More information [here](#sounds).

 All music's and sounds' volume is dependent on the `musicVolume` and `soundVolume` attributes of `settings.soundSettings`.